Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 In traditional die attach paste applications, the leadframe pad is larger than the die.
 The applied paste flows and forms a fillet around the die edge but must not spread past and flow to the top surface of the die.

 Die attach films make the dispensing step obsolete.
 In most cases, thermal compression bonding melts the film between a die and its substrate.
-As such, film does not flow in the conventional sense, and it’s this property that enables their use for assembling miniaturized packages where the size of the leadframe is the same or even smaller than the die (die to pad ratio >1.0).
 As a result of negligible fillet formation or bleeding, die attach films are suitable for configurations demanding tighter clearance between die and die pad, making it possible to incorporate more die per package, such as in LGA and PBGA.
 In comparison, using pastes, larger die pad sizes means fewer dies per package are possible.

 A wafer already backed by die attach film eliminates the need to apply paste to individual die, essentially removing a repetitive stage from the manufacturing process.
 Also, no second guessing the thickness of the applied adhesive is required.
 The film thickness decides the width of bondlines.

-The drawbacks of film are their higher price, the need for additional equipment and generally lower thermal and electrical conductivity compared to paste variants.
+The drawbacks of film are their higher price, the need for additional equipment, and generally, their lower thermal and electrical conductivity compared to paste variants.
 However, manufacturers are still coming up with films having higher thermal conductivities than their previous film products.

 To provide the required electrical insulation, a NCF will be characterized by low dielectric constant and low dissipation factor.
-Dielectric strength measures the likelihood of the film breaking down when exposed to a high enough voltage and becoming conductive.
-Suppliers will state the maximum voltage a component featuring their NCF film should experience to continue operating normally.
+Dielectric strength measures the likelihood of the film breaking down when exposed to a high enough voltage and becoming conductive as a result.
+Suppliers will state the maximum voltage a component featuring their NCF film can experience and still continue to operate normally.

-Cure temperatures provided in supplier data sheets achieve complete polymerization of the NCF and the strongest adhesive strength.
+Cure temperatures provided in supplier data sheets should achieve complete polymerization of the NCF and the strongest adhesive strength.
 At temperatures other than what is provided, poor wetting and severe reliability issues can result.
-Temperatures between 125-150°C for 1-2 s are common, although there are specialized formulations with lower cure temperatures and faster cure times, and are attractive for multichip modules.
+Temperatures between 125-150°C for 1-2 s are common, although there are specialized formulations with lower cure temperatures and faster cure times which are attractive for multichip modules.

-Even though compared to paste variants, films exhibit low voiding, voids can become an issue when films a not applied properly (100% void-free is unlikely, 5% is acceptable in many applications).
+Even though compared to paste variants, films exhibit low voiding, voids can become an issue when films are not applied properly (100% void-free is unlikely, 5% is acceptable in many applications).